-The Children's Act applies to children and young people under the age of 18.
-It regulates parents' duties towards their children, as well as children's rights in respect of their parents.
-The provisions of the Children's Act regulate, among other matters, the establishment of paternity, parental responsibilities and the everyday care of children, reciprocal rights of access for children and parents, and parents' duty to take care of their children.
+The Children Act applies to children and young people under 18 years of age and governs parents’ obligations towards their children, as well as children’s rights in respect of their parents.
+The Children Act features, among other things, provisions regarding the determination of paternity, mutual visiting rights for children and parents and the parental duty to provide for one’s children.

 Financial arrangements between parents

-The County Governor's power to make agreements legally binding
+The County Governor can make agreements legally binding

-The County Governor can give legal effect to a written agreement on the division of parental responsibility, child custody, rights of access and the payment of any associated travel expenses.
-Both parents must consent to the administrative processing of the matter by the County Governor.
-If the child is over 15, the County Governor may process the matter even if one parent does not consent.
-The parents may also bring the matter before the courts.
+The County Governor can make a written agreement regarding parental responsibilities, child custody, rights of access and travel costs legally binding (give them legal effect).
+Both parents must agree to the matter being administratively processed by the County Governor.
+If the matter concerns travel costs associated with access rights and the child is over 15 years of age, the County Governor is entitled to process the case even if only one of the parents so desires.
+The parents can also bring the case before the courts.

 Under the Children Act, parents who do not have parental responsibility are nevertheless entitled to receive information about the child from nursery schools, schools, health and care services and the police.
 The County Governor is the administrative appeals body for requests for such information.